marcosandremsfilho/Faculdade/Prog_C/Estrutura_de_dados/Ponteiros_Estrutura_de_Dados_Ex_2/README.md

 #### > The current code was made for the subject Data Structure, attended in the Federal University of Itajubá - UNIFEI.

-#### > The current code has the function to randomize two matrices and sum both and free the memory space used.
+#### > The current code has the function to randomize two matrices, sum both and free the memory space used.